How to uncover a missing company value

 This initial information was enough to propel us to the next stage of running Values Exploration workshops.
-These workshops took place in every location and involved Campers talking about what they'd fight to keep in more depth.
+These workshops took place in every location and involved Campers discussing what they'd fight to keep in more depth.

 When we reviewed our existing values alongside this new information, it was clear what was missing.
-Our original three values focus on individual empowerment, so there was a need to show how much we value each other.
+Our original three values focused on individual empowerment, but we needed to show how much we value each other.

-Be wary of ‘permission to play’ values.
+Tip: Be wary of "permission to play" values.
 I’ve seen these emerge through many values exploration sessions.
-Call out up front the difference between values that may represent just ‘good citizen behavior’ (i.e. teamwork, customer focus, integrity etc) versus those that are core differentiators - the things that will make or break your culture and success as a company.
+Call out up front the difference between values that may represent just "good citizen behaviors" (i.e., teamwork, customer focus, integrity etc.) versus those that are core differentiators – the things that will make or break your culture and success as a company.

 From this concept, and after several iterations on language, our fourth value emerged: Amplify others.
 This newly-identified value represents how much we care about helping each other and our People Geek community grow.
-It also supports our mission of helping to create culture first companies.
-This holistic perspective emphasizes the point that values are not just a ‘nice to have’ but can be strategic business tools.
+It also supports our mission of helping to create culture-first companies.
+This holistic perspective emphasizes that values are not just "nice to have" but can be strategic business tools.

 The next step is to communicate any relaunch or updates to your values.
 It’s important to remind employees of how the changes came about – regardless of which process you used – and to ask for feedback.